AxisCommunications/media-stream-library-js/README.md

 This repository hosts 3 different libraries used for playback of video streams and enabling simpler SVG overlays.

-You'll need git LFS support to use this repository, as well as a local installation of Node.js.
+For development, you'll need a local installation of [Node.js](https://nodejs.org/), and [yarn](https://v3.yarnpkg.com/) to install dependencies.